 In 1987, Middleton was the program coordinator for an APPA delegation that included a cross-section of Institute faculty members who were particularly well qualified in a specific area of facilities management.
 Also invited were representatives from the National Association of College and University Business Officers, the Society for College and University Planning, and the Association of University Architects.
-"It was an invitation by the Chinese for us to visit a number of universities and offer any advice or suggestions that we could," Middleton said.

-Middleton (right) discusses strategies for obtaining state funding support with Stuart Connock, executive assistant to UVA's president for state governmental relations.
+"It was an invitation by the Chinese for us to visit a numMiddleton (right) discusses strategies for obtaining state funding support with Stuart Connock, executive assistant to UVA's president for state governmental relations.